 OECD invites non members to join the Codes with full rights and duties

-17 July 2012 - The OECD Council has adopted a landmark decision on governance of the Codes of Liberalisation.
+The OECD Council adopted a landmark decision on governance of the Codes of Liberalisation in July 2012.
 Full decision-making powers have been delegated to the Investment Committee which will be enlarged to include non members willing and able to meet the standards of adherence; all adherents will have equal rights and obligations.

 Download a full description of the new governance arrangements (pdf), including the role of the Codes, benchmarks for adherence, governance arrangements, and the procedures to follow to join the Codes.